cainam/home-cluster-deployment/README.md

 ### new node
 - populate /boot partition with copy and root from stage3-arm64-openrc
 - /boot/cmdline.txt => update root=PARTUUID from  lsblk -o NAME,UUID,PARTUUID /dev/sdf, set /etc/conf.d/hostname to FQDN and define FQDN in /etc/hosts
-- configure end0 in /etc/conf.d/net, authorized_keys, create net.end0 link net.lo and enable sshd and net.end0 in /etc/runlevel/default => boot!
+- configure end0 in /etc/conf.d/net, authorized_keys, create net.end0 link net.lo, admin + host keypair from secrets(key with go-r mod)  and enable sshd and net.end0 in /etc/runlevel/default => boot!
 - update UUID and PARTUUID in inventory file and if host to be installed is gentoo-build, remove this from the inventory
-- manage ssh keys and authorized_keys
-- run deploy gentoo ( to test: run without emerge option, then emerge --keep-going --verbose --update --deep --newuse --usepkg --ask --with-bdeps=y @world)
+- run deploy gentoo ( to test: run without emerge option, then emerge --keep-going --verbose --update --deep --newuse --usepkg --ask --with-bdeps=y @world), reboot to fix missing module issue for iwd - or fix the issue, check if interface is there,  modprobe brcmfmac got added to script
 - gluster: remove former bricks if any:  (for v in $(gluster vol list); do gluster vol heal $v info | grep k8s-3 | sed -e "s/^Brick/$v/g"; done) | while read v b;do (echo "y" | gluster vol remove-brick $v replica 2 $b force); done
 - gluster: gluster peer detach k8s-3-int.adm13 and gluster peer probe k8s-3-int.adm13
 - Emerge: missing binary packages can be created using e.g. quickpkg --include-config y lua
-- next time: check why ca-certs are not updated
+- remove node from k8s and from etcd
 - deploy k8s

 # notes on this ansible playbook